 Before we knew it, it was time for the reception.
 It was held outside on the Nautica Beach Bar, a private location which looked out into the ocean.
 Chris and I sat in awe as our family and friends took turns standing up and telling stories, giving advice for our marriage, and reminiscing about days gone by before we had met each other.

 We enjoyed a beautifully plated dinner and a sweet slice of wedding cake before our first dance.
-We drank in the moment alone together dancing in the sand to our favorite romantic song.
-It was surreal and impossible to describe the feelings of joy and completeness we felt in that moment.
+It was surreal and impossible to describe the feelings of joy and completeness we felt.
 I was so happy I might have screamed if nearly fifty people weren’t staring at us.
 We took turns dancing the father daughter, and then mother son dances before welcoming the whole crew onto the sand ‘dance’ floor.
 We danced the night away surrounded by the most loving, supportive and best wedding guests a couple could ever ask for.

 Five years ago I had the pleasure of meeting Sarah when she shot my sister and Matron of Honor’s wedding in Banff, AB.
 I just loved her complete approach to the day.
 She is so focused on capturing all the major moments throughout the day, as well as the ones you didn’t even know you wanted.
 She is professional and wild all at the same moment.
 Her gentle direction and guidance made it possible for her to capture shots I never knew would be possible.
 She spent her own time scoping out mini locations within our vicinity to ensure we had variety and gorgeous backdrops.
 We never even considered using any other photographer.
 Her work speaks for itself.